mstill3/react-for-dummies/README.md

-# React101
+# React for Dummies

-Teaching myself the basics of React, SASS and Typescript.
+Teaching the basics of React, SASS and Typescript

 ### Installation